-For greater discussion on literary style and/or content here are some prose novels and poetry you may want to read with I Kill Giants:
+For greater discussion on literary style and/or content here are some prose novels and graphic novels you may want to read with I Kill Giants:

 - Out of the Dust by Karen Hesse: An outstanding story told in poetic prose about a girl living in Oklahoma Dust Belt in the 1930s and how she copes with the loss of her mother.

 - Charlotte’s Web by E.B.
 White: A spider helps a pig evade the slaughter house, and he helps the barn animals deal with her eventual death.